fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

 particularly well suited for classification of complex small- or medium-sized datasets.

-This chapter will explain the core concepts of SVMs, how to use them, and how they work.
+This lab will explain the core concepts of SVMs, how to use them, and how they work.